Just Us

 This is Christmas

 Let’s talk about Christmas movies.
 Which one is your favorite?
-I love a lot of the old ones, and every year I especially enjoy Miracle on 34th Street (only the original!), It’s a Wonderful Life, and Christmas in Connecticut, if only for the marvelous outfits worn by Barbara Stanwick.
+I love a lot of the old ones, and every year I especially enjoy Miracle on 34th Street (only the original!), It’s a Wonderful Life, and Christmas in Connecticut, if only for the marvelous outfits worn by Barbara Stanwyck.
 Every once in a while a new movie will be added to my list, and this year I was pleased to add This is Christmas.
 I knew it would be good when my oldest daughter texted her dad and me emphatically recommending that we watch it.
 You can find it on Amazon Prime.

 This is Christmas tells the tale of London train commuters who sit in the same railcar every day as they go to work.
 I read a review that argued that this is impossible.
 That lady has never been to church.
 You know you all sit in the same pew on the same side every Sunday!
 People are creatures of habit.
 But this is a necessary plot device.
 A young commuter named Adam realizes that he sees the same faces every day but knows nothing about his fellow travelers.
 He especially wants to know about a traveler named Emma.
 So one day he boldly stands up and addresses everyone in the car, inviting them to a Christmas party he was going to put together.